Egypt History

 Most ancient Egyptians were farmers living in small villages, and agriculture (largely wheat and barley) formed the economic base of the Egyptian state.
 The annual flooding of the great Nile River provided the necessary irrigation and fertilization each year; farmers sowed the wheat after the flooding receded and harvested it before the season of high temperatures and drought returned.

-The region today known as Cairo Metro Area, has been central to Ancient Egypt due to its junction of the Nile Valley (Upper Egypt) and the Nile Delta (Lower Egypt) that empties into the Mediterranean Sea.
+The region today known as the Cairo Metro Area has been central to Ancient Egypt due to its junction of the Nile Valley (Upper Egypt) and the Nile Delta (Lower Egypt) that empties into the Mediterranean Sea.

 Old Kingdom: Pyramid Builders (2686-2181 BC)